router-protocol/router-chain-docs/docs/message-transfer/sample-idapps/evm_guides/cross-chain-nft/cross-chain-nft.md

 `yarn add @routerprotocol/evm-gateway-contracts` or `npm install @routerprotocol/evm-gateway-contracts`

-- Make sure you're using latest version of the gateway contracts.
+- Make sure to use the latest version of the gateway contracts.

 Install the openzeppelin contracts library with the following command: